-“Stress depression” is a physical or a mental state resulting through physical activities or interactions.
+“Stress depression” is a physical or a mental state resulting from physical activities or interactions.

 In an organization, stress depression results from the interaction of people and their jobs and is characterized by changes (physical or behavioral) within people that force them to deviate from their normal functioning.

 Similarly, the phenomenon of stress depression is individualistic in nature.
-Every individual has its own capacity to withstand the stress depression.
+Every individual has their own capacity to withstand the stress of depression.